 IG’s FTSE 100 pre-market estimates indicate that the benchmark is poised to open slightly lower on Tuesday.

 UK benchmark FTSE 100 index traded down overnight, IG data show.

 IG's FTSE 100 futures price estimates showed that the index fell as much as 1%, decreasing roughly 60 points to fall below 5910 as at 00:00 GMT on Tuesday 12 May 2020.

-This reverses the gains that had been made during Monday 11 May’s session, when the Footsie had rallied some 50 points to conclude above 5950.
+This reverses the gains that had been made during Monday 11 May’s session, when the Footsie had rallied some 50 points to conclude above 5950, based on IG data.

 Gain access to FTSE 100 and thousands of financial markets via IG's world-leading trading and investments platform.
 With CFDs, you can buy long or sell short on the FTSE 100 index depending on whether you think prices will rise or fall.
 Start today by opening an IG account.

 Boris Johnson says UK’s lockdown to be relaxed in steps